Tunisia Online Marketing Country Profile

 Midoun is the largest city in the area of Monastir, an important tourist area and industrial center.
 It produces salt, soap, and olive oil and offers beach resorts and marinas to tourists.

 Kairouan is a handicrafts and livestock center in Tunisia that has recently been developing its tourism initiatives.
 It held a population of almost 120 thousand in 2021.

 Social Media in Tunisia

 Many scholars would argue that social media is a large part of what has created the state of Tunisia today – posting videos and utilizing Facebook and Twitter to create events were crucial to the spread and success of the Tunisian Revolution of 2010-11.
-These tools of activism quickly spread throughout the country, and are still in frequent and eager use today – both by the younger tech-savvy generation and by those who joined social media to participate in reformation efforts.
-As of 2015, around 85% of Tunisian citizens held a Facebook subscription and 89% of those subscribers used the site daily.
+These tools of activism quickly spread throughout the country, and are still infrequent and eager use today – both by the younger tech-savvy generation and by those who joined social media to participate in reformation efforts.
+As of 2021, around 68.2% % of Tunisian citizens held a Facebook subscription and 84.1% of those subscribers are Facebook potential advertising audience.
 Now that the new government of Tunisia has lifted most of the censorship and content restrictions previously placed on the Internet, citizens have become much more vocal and free on social media.

 Savvy marketers may greatly benefit from ads placed on social media websites such as Facebook as well as display ads on YouTube.
 With such a large majority of the population visiting Facebook every day, ads are guaranteed excellent visibility from Tunisians.
 Due to the large age range that visits social media websites, ads can also attract broader sectors of the population than in other countries where the majority of Facebook users are of younger generations.
 These platforms are ideal for easily connecting with a large portion of the population that m attaches great importance to social news and communication.